 Wherever you go, be open to people and show an interest in them.
 They don’t want to be lonely any more than you do!
 You could even find interesting people at the laundromat or farmer’s market.
 You don’t have to take them home with you, but they’re good practice.

 Moving away from everyone you know may be risky, so consider how easy it is for you to connect to people before ending up lonely in Paradise.
 At least call or write your relatives and old friends so you have someone.
 Living near at least one strongly-connected person can make a big difference if you keep that relationship going.

-It’s a big help to have someone to tell your news to, to commiserate about thickheaded doctors, or just share a joke.
-Even if it’s miserable out and you don’t feel like much, you can pick up the phone and call someone.
+Remember, it’s helpful to have someone to tell your news to, to commiserate about thickheaded doctors, or just share a joke.
+Even if it’s miserable out and you don’t feel like doing much, you can pick up the phone and call someone.
 Or get on Facebook, if you do that, and arrange a meetup.